JanneMattila/powerplatform-demo/README.md

   ```
 - Changes are committed by `github-actions[bot]`
 - If cascading is enabled, dependent apps are also extracted

+**Note:** The workflows support numbered app names in the dropdown to make ordering clear in the UI.
+The processing logic automatically removes these number prefixes.

 Here are screenshots of the workflows in action: